AmberGraceSoftware/Dex/docs/Chapter1/Directives.md

 # VirtualInstance Directives

-Dec tries to allow access to all use cases in Roblox's [Data Model](https://create.roblox.com/docs/projects/data-model) through VirtualInstances.
+Dex tries to allow access to all use cases in Roblox's [Data Model](https://create.roblox.com/docs/projects/data-model) through VirtualInstances.

 VirtualInstances aim to be as declarative as possible (i.e. described in terms of _how they are put together in relation to state_ rather than in terms of the exact instructions for how to put them together).
-Dec uses a concept called ***Directives*** to bridge this gap.
+Dex uses a concept called ***Directives*** to bridge this gap.

 ***Directives*** are methods which declare special instructions on how to put together an instance heirarchy based on application state.
-They can be _added_ to a VirtualInstance but _never removed._ Once a VirtualInstance is rendered by Dec, it becomes ***frozen***, meaning no more directives can be added or removed from the VirtualInstance.
+They can be _added_ to a VirtualInstance but _never removed._ Once a VirtualInstance is rendered by Dex, it becomes ***frozen***, meaning no more directives can be added or removed from the VirtualInstance.

 ## Basic Directives